UNSW-CEEM/ceem-python-template/README.md

     - As of August 2022, 1.2.0 is still pre-release, so make sure you are on the `master` version of the poetry documentation
     - Edit the project info in [`pyproject.toml`](pyproject.toml), or delete it and use `poetry init` to start from scratch (if you are proceeding to the next few sections, it is best not to delete the existig `pyproject.toml`)
     - You can add dependencies in the [`pyproject.toml`](pyproject.toml) or use the command line:
-      - You can add a core dependency via `poetry add pandas`
+      - You can add a core dependency via `poetry add`, e.g. `poetry add pandas`
       - You can add dependencies to a group (adding to a group is optional) using `poetry add pytest --group test`
       - You can install the dependencies from `poetry.lock`, including optional groups, using `poetry install --with=test`
       - You can update dependencies and create a `poetry.lock` file using `poetry update`